Learning Accurate Decision Trees with Bandit Feedback via Quantized Gradient Descent: Introduction

-So, in this work, we address the question: \textit{can we design a general method for training \textit{hard} decision trees, that works well in the standard \textit{supervised} learning setting, as well as in settings with \textit{limited} supervision?} In particular, we focus on the online setting where the feedback is available only as a black-box loss function that can be evaluated only \textit{once} for an example.
+So, in this work, we address the question: \textit{can we design a general method for training \textit{hard}\footnote{Informally, a \textit{hard} tree is one where during inference, an input example decisively moves down to a single child at an internal node, thus landing on a single leaf finally.
+In contrast, an input example in a \textit{soft} tree is probabilistically distributed over children of an internal node, and hence over leaves of the tree as well.} decision trees, that works well in the standard \textit{supervised} learning setting, as well as in settings with \textit{limited} supervision?} In particular, we focus on online bandit feedback in the presence of context.
+Here, at each round the learner observes a context/example, picks an action/prediction either from a discrete space (classification) or continuous space (regression) for which it then receives a loss, which must be minimized.
+Since the structure of this loss function is unknown to the learner, it is referred to as black-box loss, in contrast to the loss observed in the supervised setting where the entire structure is known to the learner.
+Notice that this loss function can be evaluated only \textit{once} for an example.
+Hereafter, we will refer to this setting in the paper simply as the \textit{bandit setting} or the \textit{bandit feedback setting}.
 Recently, several neural techniques have been proposed to improve accuracy of tree methods by training with differentiable models.
-However, either their \cite{yang2018deep,lee2020locallyconstant} accuracies do not match the SOTA tree learning methods on baseline supervised learning tasks or they end up with ``soft'' decision trees~\cite{irsoy2012soft,frosst2017distilling,biau2019neural,tanno2019adaptive,popov2020node} which is not desirable for practical settings where inference cost may be critical.
+However, either their \citep{yang2018deep,lee2020locallyconstant} accuracies do not match the SOTA tree learning methods on baseline supervised learning tasks or they end up with ``soft'' decision trees~\citep{irsoy2012soft,frosst2017distilling,biau2019neural,tanno2019adaptive,popov2020node} which is not desirable for practical settings where inference cost may be critical.
 Using annealing techniques to harden the trees heavily compromises on the accuracy (as seen in Section~\ref{sec:exp}).
-On the other hand, there is a clear trade-off between \textit{softness} (and in turn inference cost) and performance in SOTA tree methods~\cite{hazimehTree20a} which try to minimize the number of leaves reached per example (Section~\ref{sec:exp}).
+On the other hand, there is a clear trade-off between \textit{softness} (and in turn inference cost) and performance in SOTA tree methods~\citep{hazimehTree20a} which try to minimize the number of leaves reached per example (Section~\ref{sec:exp}).